ultreme/fuu/README.md

 fuu is composed of three parts :

-  * cfuu: c program that generate random text insults
+  * cfuu: c program that generates random text insults
   * genfuu: php script that generates X insults, in text and audio
   * webfuu: a web page which displays a random insult plus its audio